-The media is always Ethernet and communication is based on TCP/IP.
+The communication media is always Ethernet and the protocol is TCP/IP.

 Each protection relay has an Ethernet front connector for PCM600 access.
 Depending on the station concept and the used station protocol, additional Ethernet interfaces may be available on the rear side of the protection relay.
 All Ethernet interfaces can be used to connect PCM600.